luqmansen/movie-catalogue/README.md

         - Use Parcelable for interface between activity or fragment
         - Use ConstraintLayout for layouting
     3. Localization:
-        - App should support Bahasa Indonesia and English
+        - App should (at least) support Bahasa Indonesia and English

 3. **Coming Soon**
 4. **Coming Soon**